-Princess Elisabeth studies at Lincoln College, a college of Oxford University.
-She successfully passed the entrance exams for the three-year programme 'History & Politics'.
+Princess Elisabeth studies 'History & Politics' at Lincoln College, a college of Oxford University.
 The United Kingdom is familiar territory for Princess Elisabeth.
 In 2020, she obtained her International Baccalaureate at UWC Atlantic College in Wales.
 In July this year, she completed her year in Social and Military Sciences at the Royal Military Academy in Belgium.
 Before her 2-year course in Wales, she attended the Dutch-speaking secondary school Sint-Jan Berchmanscollege in Brussels.
 In addition, the Princess attended the Yale Young Global Scholars Program at Yale University.

 Princess Elisabeth is multilingual and fluent in Dutch, French, German and English.